phatnhse/SampleFoodTruckJC/README.md

 <img src="/previews/food-truck.gif" align="right" width="320"/>

-This project is aimed to demonstrate the modern android Jetpack Compose library.
+This project is aimed to demonstrate the modern declarative android Compose UIs.

 This is for educational purposes only.